2013 Highlights at TSI!

 I encourage you to put these on your to visit list.

 This immersive children’s gallery is based on a children’s picture book.
 It takes visitors on a colorful adventure of life on the river through time.
 One scene is an enlarged larger than life version of the river environment where a frog is the size of a pony.
 We designed, built, and installed this project.
-Be sure to watch the In the Shop video from this project.
+Be sure to watch the video from this project.

 Of course, this design is all about water.
 It teaches how a healthy watershed supports a healthy community.
 A centerpiece exhibit is a large dimensional topographical map of the West Creek watershed.
 It uses state-of the-art technology with overhead projection so the visitor can interact with the watershed.

 Wow!
 The Northwest Region of PA, the PA Wilds Region, is a beautiful part of the country.
 The scenery and wildlife, including Elk is spectacular.
 Our exhibits focus on wildlife watching, human history in the valley and modern management of the park.
-Be sure to watch this In the Shop video, too.
+Be sure to watch this video, too.

 We fabricated and installed more awesome figures